yearn/yearn-devdocs/docs/partners/introduction.md

 Yearn partner's profit works like this:
 * Yearn fees for a vault can be checked at [yearn.watch](https://yearn.watch).
+    * Management fee (if applied) is yearly charged from the vault's TVL
+    * Performance fee is charged from the vault's strategies harvest profits
     * For example, checking DAI vault fees at yearn watch: ![](https://i.imgur.com/Ok6hfVJ.png)
 * **45% of the fees generated** by both fees are set aside for operational expenses (salaries, infrastructure gas, etc)
 * **55% of the fees generated** are split between the partner and Yearn based on the Profit-Sharing Tier Table below